battenr/rwetasks/README.md

 already do everything covered here but with rwetasks they can do it easily and focus on the fun stuff\!

-Status: Currently in development, not ready for prime time
+Status: Currently in development aka not ready for prime time

 ## Installation